zuozhenggh/learning-library/developer-library/converged-db-on-premises/modernize/weblogic/weblogic-helidon/weblogic-helidon.md

 When the build is complete and successful, open the browser and access the new bank application using the URL [http://localhost:7101/bestbank2020_01](http://localhost:7101/bestbank2020_01)

-  - Select an Account Owner and click the new View button.
+6. Select an Account Owner and click the new View button.
 A pop-up window with no information about the credit score of the user is seen.
 This is because the microservice is not yet started !!!

-5. Start The Helidon Microservice
+### Start The Helidon Microservice

-  - Open a new terminal.
+1. Open a new terminal.
-  - Navigate to /u01/middleware_demo/wls-helidon/microservice/helidon-creditscore-se/target/
+2. Navigate to /u01/middleware_demo/wls-helidon/microservice/helidon-creditscore-se/target/

 	```
 	<copy>cd /u01/middleware_demo/wls-helidon/microservice/helidon-creditscore-se/target/</copy>
 	```

-  - Start the Microservice application as a standalone Java Program using the command:
+3. Start the Microservice application as a standalone Java Program using the command:
 	```
 	<copy>java -jar helidon-creditscore-se.jar &</copy>
 	```

 	![](../images/startmicroservice.png " ")

-In the browser, check if the CreditScore Microservice application is running by checking the health check url [http://localhost:8080/creditscore/healthcheck](http://localhost:8080/creditscore/healthcheck)
+4. In the browser, check if the CreditScore Microservice application is running by checking the health check url [http://localhost:8080/creditscore/healthcheck](http://localhost:8080/creditscore/healthcheck)

-  - Open the browser and access the new bank application using the URL [http://localhost:7101/bestbank2020_01](http://localhost:7101/bestbank2020_01) or refresh the existing browser window with the above URL,
+5. Open the browser and access the new bank application using the URL [http://localhost:7101/bestbank2020_01](http://localhost:7101/bestbank2020_01) or refresh the existing browser window with the above URL
-  - Select an Account Owner and click the new View button.
+6. Select an Account Owner and click the new View button.
 A pop-up window with CreditScore information of the user is seen.

 	![](../images/creditscore.png " ")